Typhoon Ma-on (2004)

-Typhoon Ma-on, known in the Philippines as Super Typhoon Rolly, was a powerful typhoon that produced record breaking wind gusts across the Tokyo Metropolitan Area during early October 2004.
+Typhoon Ma-on, (Note: The name Ma-on (Cantonese: 馬鞍, [maː˨˧ ɔːn˥]) was contributed by Hong Kong and refers to Ma On Shan in Cantonese.) known in the Philippines as Typhoon Rolly, was a powerful typhoon that produced record breaking wind gusts across the Tokyo Metropolitan Area during early October 2004.
 It was the strongest typhoon to hit the region since Typhoon Higos in 2002.
 The twenty-second named storm of the 2004 Pacific typhoon season, Ma-on was the second of three consecutive storms to hit Japan during the period between late-September to mid-October 2004.

 Meteorological history

 Typhoon Ma-on originated from a weak low-pressure area accompanied by persistent convection, or thunderstorms, north-northwest of Guam on September 29, 2004.
 Though environmental conditions featured weak wind shear and modest diffluence, favoring tropical cyclogenesis, the convection was cyclical and the system did not develop much over the following two days.
 Over the first three days of October, organization fluctuated as semi-persistent convection appeared over the circulation center.
 On October 3, a QuikScat satellite pass revealed a well-developed circulation while a ship 555 km south of the low reported 45 km/h winds.
 The Japan Meteorological Agency (JMA) began monitoring the low as a tropical depression at 06:00 UTC.
 Twelve hours later, the depression crossed 135°E and entered the Philippine Atmospheric, Geophysical and Astronomical Services Administration's (PAGASA) area of responsibility, receiving the local name Rolly from the agency.
 Becoming nearly stationary, the system turned due north late on October 3.
 At 00:00 UTC on October 4, the Joint Typhoon Warning Center (JTWC) classified the system as Tropical Depression 26W; the newly designated cyclone was situated over the Philippine Sea roughly 1,145 km west-northwest of Guam at this time.
 Six hours later, both the JMA and JTWC analyzed the depression and concluded it had become a tropical storm; the JMA assigning it the name Ma-on.
 Slow organization of Ma-on ensued over the following two days as it moved north and later northwest along the edge of a high-pressure area.
 The JTWC estimated Ma-on to have reached typhoon status around 06:00 UTC on October 6, with the JMA following suit 12 hours later.